codenet/col733-cloud/storage-ec.md

 If the state and the operations allowed on state follow certain properties, then we can get really good convergence guarantees.
-This state + ops can be exposed to the programmer as special "replicated data types" where the programmer need not explicitly do any reconciliation; the data type itself knows how to reconcile itself.
+This state + ops can be exposed to the programmer as special "replicated data types" where the programmer need not explicitly do any reconciliation; the data type knows how to reconcile itself.

 We have two options to reconcile the states of diverged replicas:
 1. State exchange: here each replica sends its state to the other replica; and